oracle-livelabs/oci-migration/ebs-move-improve/deploy/deploy.md

 # Oracle E-Business Suite Cloud Manager Deployment and Configuration

 ## Introduction
-In this lab, we will deploy the Oracle E-Business Suite Cloud Manager using the Marketplace Application:
+In this lab, we will deploy Oracle E-Business Suite (EBS) Cloud Manager using the Marketplace Application:
 Oracle E-Business Suite Cloud Manager Stack for Demos.

 Estimated Lab Time: 30 minutes